 It was a life-altering, psychotic break at 17 years old.
 Karen says her son fought plaguing voices and delusions, even claiming to see dead people.
-Aaron was ultimately hospitalized and diagnosed with paranoid schizophrenia.
+Arron was ultimately hospitalized and diagnosed with paranoid schizophrenia.
 Doctors told Karen her youngest son’s outlook for a normal life was bleak.

 “They said that I should expect that he would never graduate high school, or that he would stay in a group home, and that was extremely hard for me,” she said.
 “But at the same time, I said, ‘Not my son.’”

 “He got an employee of the month in 2019,” said Karen.

 She said her son grew into a man who was big in both stature and compassion.

 “He looked at himself as, although he was stricken with schizophrenia, (as if) he was here to help.
 He loved people,” she said.

-But Karen says Aaron had stopped taking his medicine for paranoid schizophrenia a year earlier.
+But Karen says Arron had stopped taking his medicine for paranoid schizophrenia a year earlier.
 He continued counseling, but grew weary of side effects from nine different medications over the years, like intense nausea.

 “It made him very frustrated because he felt like he didn’t want to be someone’s guinea pig,” she said, referring to the trial-and-error process that often accompanies medication for mental health issues.

-Aaron’s disorder amplified soon after he stopped taking his medicine.
-She said Aaron heard disparaging voices with whom he’d talk and often argue.
+Arron’s disorder amplified soon after he stopped taking his medicine.
+She said Arron heard disparaging voices with whom he’d talk and often argue.

 “I told him, ‘I love you.
 Be careful, and I’ll see you soon,’ because I’ll never say goodbye,” Karen said.